MedinaMV/IceFlix/README.md

-# Template project for ssdd-lab
+# Authenticator service for SSDD lab

-This repository is a Python project template.
-It contains the following files and directories:
+This repository contains the following files and directories:

-- `configs` has several configuration files examples.
+- `configs` configuration files for authenticator service.
+Main proxy and adminToken must be provided through "authenticator.config" file.
+  If Main service is off while running this service for the first time, it will end.
-- `iceflix` is the main Python package.
+- `Iceflix` is the main Python package.
-  You should rename it to something meaninful for your project.
+  It contains the service file "Authenticator.py" the "IceFlix" inteface and "users.json" which will act as a database.
 - `iceflix/__init__.py` is an empty file needed by Python to recognise the `iceflix` directory as a Python module.
 - `iceflix/cli.py` contains several functions to handle the basic console entry points defined in `python.cfg`.
-  The name of the submodule and the functions can be modified if you need.
 - `iceflix/iceflix.ice` contains the Slice interface definition for the lab.
 - `iceflix/main.py` has a minimal implementation of a service, without the service servant itself.
-  Can be used as template for main or the other services.
 - `pyproject.toml` defines the build system used in the project.
-- `run_service` should be a script that can be run directly from the repository root directory.
-It should be able to run all the services in background in order to test the whole system.
+- `run_service` You can run the authenticator service executing this file.
+For doing so, "bash run_service" command on your terminal.
+To stop the service press twice "Ctrl+C"
 - `setup.cfg` is a Python distribution configuration file for Setuptools.
   It needs to be modified in order to adeccuate to the package name and console handler functions.